AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

 // TODO: FIX LONG DEFINITIONS
 #definition[
   If $X$ is separable then $exists alpha < omega_1$ such that $X^(alpha) = X^(alpha + 1)$.
-  The minimal $alpha$ at which this stabilizes is called the _Cantor-Bendixson rank_, often written as
+  The minimal $alpha$ for which this occurs is called the _Cantor-Bendixson rank_, often written as
   $
     CB(X) = min {alpha : X^(alpha) = X^(alpha+1)}.
   $